Laboratory Studies

 Imaging Studies

-Fundus photo showing drusen in a 67-year-old woman with dry age-related macular degeneration. - Performing tests (eg, fluorescein angiography) on a routine basis is not necessary.
+Performing tests (eg, fluorescein angiography) on a routine basis is not necessary.

-- The physician is sometimes at a quandary when a patient describes loss of vision or new onset of metamorphopsia.
+The physician is sometimes at a quandary when a patient describes loss of vision or new onset of metamorphopsia.
 The patient sometimes notes such changes as geographic atrophy (GA) progresses; unfortunately, it is almost impossible to discern these symptoms from the symptoms that occur when neovascularization has occurred.
-Therefore, a patient with a new onset of metamorphopsia or a sudden decrease in vision may require a fluorescein angiogram to distinguish exudative ARMD versus the indeterminable progression of GA.
+Therefore, a patient with a new onset of metamorphopsia or a sudden decrease in vision may require a fluorescein angiogram to distinguish exudative AMD versus the indeterminable progression of GA.

 Other Tests